ID1010TERROR/PurpleBox/README.md

 In this folder you will find files labeled like "snort.log.1234567890" these are your pcap files for that day and the numbers at the end are the [unix epoc](https://en.wikipedia.org/wiki/Unix_time) time-stamps for each log (basically the start time).

+##### Wireshark Method

 Now this wouldn't be realistic in most situations as these pcaps on a gigabit network would be significantly larger and would likely kill your poor wireshark instance.
-But for our lab the packet is relatively small and it's a good starting point.
+But for our lab the packet is relatively small and using the wireshark gui will is the easiest way to start understanding what's going on in your packets.

 > securityonion-user$ **wireshark snort.log.1234567890**

-Now because we already know we are looking for ARP requests as per the nmap man page about -sn scans, lets sort our packets by protocal by clicking the "Protocal" header.
-Looking through the data in wireshark shows us exactly what we expected to see.
+Now because we already know we are looking for ARP requests as per the nmap man page about -sn scans, lets sort our packets by protocal by clicking the "Protocol" header.
+(Alternatively we could have simply applied a display filter with the "arp" filter) Looking through the data in wireshark shows us exactly what we expected to see.
 You see the source is the MAC Address of your attack machine sending ARP Requests to the broadcast address, effectively asking everyone on the net who has a given IP address and for them to forward that information to the IP of our attack machine (as seen in the Info column).
 These requests run all the way from 1-255 just as our nmap command directed.
+We will also see (as in packet 28) that we can tell who gave up the goods about being alive on the net.

 ![WIRESHARK-SCAN-ARP](./ScreenShots/WIRESHARK-SCAN-ARP.png)

+##### TShark Method

 Alternatively we could have achieved similar results with tshark, the commandline version of wireshark, but this time we can streamline our search by piping our pcap into grep and look directly for ARP requests and piping it again through less to easily search through the results.
 This method would also be more realistic for searching through large pcaps.